FreshLeaf8865/react_signup/README.md

 ```
 npm run dev
 ```
-4) For launch unit test comment 2 string in components/MainComponent.js and run :
+4) For the unit test, comment 2 string in components/MainComponent.js and run :
 ```
 npm run test
 ``